 Debit cards work differently.
-Depending on when you report the fraud, you could be liable for as much as the entire amount stolen.
+Depending on when you report the fraud, you could be liable for as much as the entire amount that was stolen.
 Plus, while the investigation takes place, your checking account funds won’t be available to you.

 You Don’t Have to Carry Cash When Traveling

-Credit cards are more convenient, and safer, than carrying a lot of cash in your wallet when traveling or making a big purchase.
+Credit cards are more convenient and safer than carrying a lot of cash in your wallet when traveling or making a big purchase.
 Some credit cards don’t charge foreign transaction fees, which means instead of taking out cash from fee-laden ATMs or exchanging cash at unfavorable rates, you can use your card to make purchases when traveling abroad.

 You Could Earn Cash Back or Travel Rewards

 Perhaps the best perk of having a credit card is the ability to earn rewards for the spending you do every day.
-Savvy users are able to earn cash back or points that can be redeemed for everything from statement credits to free airline flights.
+Savvy users are able to earn cashback or points that can be redeemed for everything from statement credits to free airline flights.
 Even your first credit card could give you the opportunity to earn rewards, though the most premium cards often require excellent credit.

 The key is still to avoid carrying a balance—that way, your earnings won’t be offset by interest payments.

 Credit cards can be useful, but they can also be the source of financial troubles.
 Not knowing how to manage credit cards can create a cycle of debt, while paying late and using a large portion of your credit limit can have a negative impact on your credit score.